Supporting Inclusion and Emotional Regulation in Schools.

 Each session is complimented by carefully designed, high-quality resources that support staff can use immediately .

-Mapped to the CASEL framework, the programme integrates and enhances your current personal development and wellbeing offer.
+Mapped to the CASEL framework, the programme supports emotional literacy, regulation and inclusive classroom practice alongside your existing personal development curriculum.

-In each 20-minute session, children explore a simple, relatable story based on a real-life problem.
-The Mood Bears arrive as experts, helping them understand what happens in their brain and body and what they can do next.
-Children learn that all feelings are welcome, and that by noticing their thoughts and responses, and understanding the why, they can select the tools and strategies to self-regulate and access learning.
+In each 30-minute session, children explore a simple, relatable story based on a real-life problem.
+The Mood Bears arrive as experts, helping children understand what happens in their brain and body, and what they can do next.
+Children learn that all feelings are welcome and that, by noticing their thoughts, body signals and responses, they can begin to choose tools and strategies that help them regulate and access learning.

 Our fully scripted sessions remove the guesswork while building staff confidence and expertise - creating a shared language for emotions and supporting consistent, evidence-informed practice.